広告 File Shraring Linux PC Zorin OS

 However, modern browsers often block file downloads from unsecured connections, such as http://~.

-In Chrome, you can download the file by clicking the download icon in the top-right corner and then selecting “Save.”
+In Chrome, you can download the file by clicking the download icon in the top-right corner and then clicking “Save.”

 Enjoy a seamless online experience and protect your personal information online with NordVPN [NordVPN.com]